Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Experiments

-The results except PPA are shown in Table~\ref{tab:exp-link}.
-We make the following observations. \begin{itemize}[leftmargin = 0.4cm] \item Our proposed SMP achieves the best results on five out of the six datasets and is highly competitive (the second-best result) on the other (Physics).
-The results demonstrate the effectiveness of our proposed method on link prediction tasks.
-We attribute the strong performance of SMP to its capability of maintaining both proximity-aware and permutation-equivariance properties. \item On Grid, Communities, Email, and PPI, both SMP and P-GNN outperform the permutation-equivariant GNNs, proving the importance of preserving node proximities.
-Although SMP is simpler and more computationally efficient than P-GNN, SMP reports even better results. \item When node features are available (CS, Physics, and PPI), SGC can outperform GCN and GAT.
-The results re-validate the experiments in SGC~\cite{wu2019simplifying} that non-linearity in GNNs is not necessarily indispensable.
-A plausible reason is that the additional model complexity brought by non-linear operators makes the models tend to overfit.
-On those datasets, SMP retains comparable performance on two coauthor graphs and shows better performance on PPI, possibly because node features on protein graphs are less informative than node features on coauthor graphs for predicting links, and thus preserving graph structure is more beneficial on PPI. \item As Email and PPI are conducted in an inductive setting, i.e., using different graphs for training/validation/testing, the results show that SMP can handle inductive tasks as well. \end{itemize}
+When node features are available (CS, Physics, and PPI), SGC outperforms GCN and GAT.
+The results re-validate the findings in SGC~\cite{wu2019simplifying} and LightGCN~\cite{he2020light} that the non-linearity in GNNs is not necessarily indispensable.
+Some plausible reasons include that the additional model complexity brought by non-linear operators makes the models tend to overfit or difficult to be trained.
+On those datasets, SMP retains comparable performance on two coauthor graphs and shows better performance on PPI, possibly because the node features on the protein graphs are less informative than the node features on coauthor graphs for predicting links.
+Thus, preserving graph structure is more beneficial on PPI.
+As we experiment on Email and PPI in the inductive setting, the results show that SMP also can handle inductive tasks well.

 The results on PPA are shown in Table~\ref{tab:exp-ppa}.
-SMP again outperforms all the baselines, demonstrating that it can handle large-scale graphs with millions of nodes and edges.
-PPA is part of a recently released benchmark~\cite{hu2020open}.
-To the best of knowledge, SMP achieves the state-of-the-art on this dataset.
+SMP outperforms all the baselines, showing that it can handle large-scale graphs with millions of nodes and edges.
+PPA is part of a recently released Open Graph Benchmark (OGB)~\cite{hu2020open}.
+The superior performance on PPA further demonstrates the effectiveness of SMP in link prediction.